-28 The TOE also includes a 32bit Checksum Accelerator, a CRC-16 peripheral, a Random Number Generator, and a fast hardware DES/3DES peripheral.
-29 The TOE includes security logic comprising detectors which monitor voltage, frequency temperature and UV light.
-30 The TOE is equipped with logic peripherals including 2 timers, 1 serial port, an ISO7816 interface and an ISO7816 controller.
-31 The TOE includes a powerful Firewall that protects all memories, peripheral and IO register accesses.
-This Firewall defines the 3 user modes and many different address spaces.
+- The TOE includes security logic comprising detectors which monitor voltage, frequency and temperature. - The TOE is equipped with logic peripherals including 2 timers, 2 serial port for use in contact mode, 2 RF pins for use in contactless mode, an ISO7816 interface and an ISO7816 controller. - The TOE can be operated in contactless mode.
+RF contactless interface (CIC) with full sypport for ISO/IEC 14443 type A and B protocol. - The TOE includes a powerful Firewall that protects all memories, peripheral and IO register accesses.
+This Firewall defines the user modes (Supervisor Mode and Non-Supervisor Mode) and many different address spaces.